So, you’d lik

 First of all: Why do we need yet another blogging, tweeting, Facebooking, socially networking self-promoter?
-Believe me, just reading that sentence would be enough to paralyze anyone with a degree of common sense.
-So why am I here writing to you anyway?
+(Believe me, just reading that last sentence would be enough to paralyze anyone with a degree of common sense.)

 One word: Discipleship.
-And by definition, discipleship requires that none of us stay quiet, but lay ourselves out there as God moves us, so that God can change us.
+By definition, discipleship requires that none of us stay quiet, but lay ourselves out there as God moves us, so that God can change us.
 Thus, it also requires that I approach this with enough humility that my words might actually have some value.

 So let’s do this.

-So, about me personally: I’ve been an editor and writer for more than a quarter-century.
+So, about me personally: I’ve been an editor and writer for more than a third of a century.
 Not uncoincidentally, I’ve also been a Christian for about the same amount of time—it turns out that when you pull all that stuff out of yourself in the course of the creative process, God shows up to deal with it in a way you can’t.
 That’s been my experience, at least.

-OK, so more in the ways of particulars: I’m the author of the 6-book Bible study series Growing Out: From Disciples to Disciplers (Group Publishing), as well as the brand-new book Lay It Down: A Journey into Trust (CreateSpace).
-And I’m not done writing—that’s why you’re reading this, after all.
+Thus, I’m also the author of the 6-book Bible study series From Disciples to Disciplers (Group Publishing; CreateSpace), Lay It Down: A Journey into Trust (CreateSpace), and most recently Life of Paul: Rose Visual Bible Study (Rose/Hendrickson).
+And I’m not done writing.
+That’s why you’re reading this, after all.

-I’ve also worked and written for a variety of publishers: local newspapers throughout northern New Jersey, AB Bookman’s Weekly (magazine for the antiquarian-book trade), U.S. Chess Federation, Career Press (career-based books), Lexis-Nexis/Martindale-Hubbell (law directory), and most recently Group Publishing (Christian books and curriculum).
-The latter gig gave me the opportunity to develop studies and books for Tony Dungy, Bill Bright, Dwayne Moore and Josh Hunt, among others.
+I’ve worked and written for a variety of publishers: local newspapers throughout northern New Jersey, AB Bookman’s Weekly (magazine for the antiquarian-book trade), U.S. Chess Federation, Lexis-Nexis/Martindale-Hubbell (law directory), and Group Publishing (Christian books and curriculum).
+The latter gig gave me the opportunity to develop studies and books for Tony Dungy and Bill Bright, among others.
+I’ve also served as Coordinator and Editor for The Christian Character Project, a K-12 curriculum for charter and Christian schools; as editor/project manager for Voyager Sopris Learning, helping to write and edit LETRS (3rd ed), a master’s-level professional development course for early-literacy educators; and most recently as Biblical and Curriculum Development Specialist for SevenStar Academy, one of the leading online Christian schools for grades K-12.

-More recently, I’ve been editing and otherwise contributing to books and small-group resources and other projects from New Growth Press, Compassion International, Rose Publishing/Aspire Press, David C. Cook, ChurchLeaders.com, Kregel Publications and ChurchSmart Resources, among others (which in turn, has given me the opportunity to work on the writings of Tim Keller, Bob Logan, and others).
+In terms of freelance, I’ve edited and/or contributed writing to books and small-group resources for New Growth Press, Kregel Publications, David C. Cook, Logan Leadership, Rose/Hendrickson Publishing, ChurchLeaders.com, Deep River Books, WaterBrook Multnomah, and ChurchSmart Resources, among others — which in turn, has given me the opportunity to work on the writings of Tim Keller, John MacArthur, Bob Logan, and others.

 So enough about me—how are YOU doing?
 Talk to me, baby.
 Let’s enjoy this journey together.